 he / him

 Joshua Chooi (he / him) realized the importance of mental well-being in the midst of the COVID-19 pandemic.
-Through his own mental health struggles, it was ultimately the people he reached out to and the network of support he formed that helped him the most.
-Joshua first got involved with Kids Help Phone volunteering as a crisis responder for Kids Help Phone’s texting service, which has been one of his most rewarding experiences.
-As part of the National Youth Council, he enjoys learning and working with like-minded individuals.
-Currently in university majoring in psychology, Joshua hopes to get involved in mental health research.
-In his free time, he loves playing tennis, drawing, listening to music and spending time with his dogs.
+Through his own mental health challenges, it was ultimately the people he connected with and the network of support he formed that helped him the most.
+Joshua first got involved with Kids Help Phone as a volunteer crisis responder for the organization’s texting service, which has been one of his most rewarding experiences.
+As a part of the NYC, he enjoys learning and collaborating with like-minded individuals.
+Currently in university studying psychology, Joshua hopes to get involved in mental health research.
+In his spare time, he loves playing tennis, drawing, listening to music and spending time with his dogs.

 Laetitia Satam